No more waiting in line at the polls!

 Applications are available in the following ways:

-Download form here: Vote By Mail Application May 6 Primary Election (PDF), Nov 4 General Election (PDF)
+Download PDF form here: Vote By Mail Application for any election, for Aug 5 Special Election, for Nov 4 General Election

 Call the Board of Elections at 632-7039 or 632-7044